saintsal/cuppa.cc/docs/lifepaper.md

 - make memes

-!!! check "Process process process...  🤖"
+!!! tip "When you see a bar with **>** you can open it.
+Try it here 👇" ??? check "Process process process...  🤖"

     ---
         1. welcome party for you 🎉